deep110/coal/README.md

 sudo target/debug/coal run /bin/sh
 ```
 In place of bash you can run any command that will be available in alpine by default.

+### Implemented [As shown in demo]
+* A new process is started in run command
+* Container has its own PID tree, host and network
+* Limit on number of process using control groups

 ### Reading Material / libc functions used
 * [Fork](http://man7.org/linux/man-pages/man2/fork.2.html)